Yenaled/kallisto-tutorial/docs/source/advanced_installation.rst

 Precompiled binaries
 ^^^^^^^^^^^^^^^^^^^^

-If you want to download the binaries separately, you can visit https://github.com/pachterlab/kallisto/releases to obtain the kallisto binaries and https://github.com/BUStools/bustools/releases to obtain the bustools binaries.
+If you want to download the binaries separately, you can visit:

+* https://github.com/pachterlab/kallisto/releases to obtain the kallisto binaries
+* https://github.com/BUStools/bustools/releases to obtain the bustools binaries.

 Compiling from source
 ^^^^^^^^^^^^^^^^^^^^^